Malverne, New York

 Malverne is a village in the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
-The population was 8,514 at the 2010 census.
+The population was 8,560 at the time of the 2020 census.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.0 sqmi, all land.

 History

 Malverne was originally settled by the Rockaway Indians at an unknown point in history, with the current Ocean Avenue serving as an Indian path.
 Western settlements can be dated back to the 1700s, when the Abrams, Bedell and Pearsall families first settled and began farming the area.

 Norwood, as it was originally known, formed a movement to become an incorporated village in the early 1920s.
-This area originally consisted of the communities of North Lynbrook and Malverne Park.
-It is widely believed that residents of the now Malverne Park area did not wish to become part of the new village and therefore requested not to be included.
+This area originally consisted of the communities of North Lynbrook and Malverne Park Oaks.
+It is widely believed that residents of the now Malverne Park Oaks area did not wish to become part of the new village and therefore requested not to be included.
 North Lynbrook was believed to be removed from the borders by then New York Lieutenant Governor Jeremiah Wood, who lived in that area at that time and did not wish to be in an incorporated village.

 A vote was taken and voters decided to form an incorporated village by an overwhelming majority.

 The spelling of the name was originally Malvern, minus the "e" as in the English connection.
-When the Long Island Rail Road started service to Malvern they spelled the name Malverne, with the "e".
-Although Malvern attempted to fix the error, the village changed the name to Malverne, as so many people thought the name was spelled with the "e".
-This is a further indication how important rail service was to villages across the country and how powerful their effects were felt upon them.
+There is no accepted reason for the addition of the "e", but some notable theories include a typo from the Long Island Rail Road and, simply, a desire to have a unique name.
 The last farm in Malverne, Crossroads Farm at Grossman's was acquired by Nassau County and continues to operate as the last working farm in the village.